 This was an urgent funding call for robust public health research proposals that will contribute to the effectiveness of the current humanitarian response to COVID-19 and increase the evidence base for future responses to similar infectious disease outbreaks.

 The selected studies cover a diverse range of topics, outlined below by theme.
+Visit their study profiles to find out more including their findings, recommendations and outputs.

 1) COVID-19 in the Gaza Strip: community practices in Palestine refugee camps